latex4ei/tex4tum/_article/it/theory/oop.md

 Classes/Objects consist of attributes and methods.

 ## Concepts
+There are four main concepts in OOP:

+* Encapsulation: Grouping of related attributes and methods
+* Inheritance: Derive classes (hierarchy)
+* Polymorphism: overwrite derived methods; dynamic dispatching
+* Abstraction: Force overwriting

+### Encapsulation
-* Encapsulation: Related data and subprograms are grouped together
+Related data and subprograms are grouped together

+### Inheritance
-* Inheritance: Class can be derived from base classes and inherit their methods and attributes
+Class can be derived from base classes and inherit their methods and attributes

+### Polymorphism
-* Polymorphism: Method calls are dynamically dispatched during runtime.
+Methods of derived types are overwritten.
+Class wide calls are dynamically dispatched during runtime.

+### Abstraction
-* Abstraction: Specification of abstract interface that must be implemented by objects.
+Specification of abstract interface that must be implemented by objects.

 ## Likov Substitution Principle